oversword/config/README.md

 ## Default Types

-You can create your own data types using `config.register_type` (see above), but there are many that come built-in.
+You can create your own data types using `config.register_type` (see above), but there are many that come built-in:

 ---